We visited Azumino Daio Wasabi Farm in Nagano

 Highlights

-Passing through the souvenir shop, we reached the entrance to the wasabi field, where there was an information map, so we decided where to go next.
+Passing through the souvenir shop, we reached the entrance to the wasabi field, where there was an information map, and we decided where to go next.

-From the place where there was the map, we had a distant view of the wasabi field and enjoyed the full picture.
+From the place where the map lies, we had a distant view of the wasabi field and enjoyed the full picture.

-When you head to the left side from the entrance, in a few minutes you can find the famous brook and water mills that appear in the film directed by Akira Kurosawa “Yume (夢 : Dreams)”.
+When you head to the left side of the entrance, in a few minutes, you can find the famous brook and watermills that appear in the film directed by Akira Kurosawa “Yume (夢: Dreams)”.

-If you go to the right side from the entrance, you can soon arrive at an open space with a bronze statue of wasabi, next to which there were some restaurants.
+If you go to the right from the entrance, you can soon arrive at an open space with a bronze statue of wasabi, near which there were some restaurants.

 One was offering buckwheat soba noodles with plenty of wasabi.

-And another restaurant’s specialty was a rice bowl dish topped with hon-wasabi called “Hon-wasabi Don (本わさび丼)”.
+And another’s specialty was a rice bowl dish topped with hon-wasabi named “Hon-wasabi Don (本わさび丼)”.

-After we enjoyed the sightseeing tour there, we left the farm and headed to a popular soba restaurant in the city center of Azumino to eat buckwheat soba noodles, where I ordered the “Ten-Zaru (天ざる : Tempura Zaru Soba)” above.
-It tasted great!
+After enjoying the sightseeing tour there, we left the farm, headed to a popular soba restaurant in the city center, where I ordered the “Ten-Zaru (天ざる: Tempura Zaru Soba)” pictured above, which tasted great!

 Wasabi-Zuke Pickles

-After I came home from Nagano, I enjoyed the “Wasabi Zuke (わさび漬け)”, the pickled wasabi that I purchased at the souvenir shop in Azumino Daio Wasabi Farm, together with chilled beer.
-Today was a very satisfying day for me!
+After coming home from Nagano, I enjoyed the “Wasabi Zuke (わさび漬け: pickled wasabi)” that I purchased at the souvenir shop in Azumino Daio Wasabi Farm, drinking chilled beer.